Suamere/LestoraMC/readme.md

 - Use the command `/lestora highlightRadius <radius>` to highlight a spherical area of breakable blocks from your current location.
 - Use the command `/lestora showDebug [true/false]` to show current debug info related to beta development.
 - Use the command `/lestora dynamicLighting [true/false]` to enable or disable dynamic lighting in this mod.
 (Defaults to true)
+- Use the command `/lestora whatAmIHolding` to print out the official name of the item you're holding.
+Currently used to help populate the config file for dynamic lighting.

 ## Compatibility
 - **Minecraft Version:** 1.21.4